Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Introduction

 Heteroepitaxial interfaces offer another potential avenue to control electronic properties in few atomic layer geometries and can lead to emergent ground states not realizable in the bulk\cite{stormer1999fractional,ohtomo2004high,sharan2019formation}.
-We show that the nature of the local coordination and chemical bonding at a heterointerface, such as the one between a rock-salt (LuSb) and zinc-blende (GaSb) crystal structure provides a novel route to realize a two-dimensional (2D) hole gas.
-Such an emergent 2D hole gas remains tightly bound to the interface and is accompanied by a charge transfer across it, significantly affecting the electronic structure and transport properties in LuSb in the ultra-thin limit.
+We show that the nature of the local coordination and chemical bonding at a heterointerface provides a novel route to realize a two-dimensional (2D) electron / hole gas.
+In particular, the heterointerface between a rock-salt (LuSb) and zinc-blende (GaSb) crystal structures results in the emergence of a 2D hole gas that remains tightly bound to the interface and is accompanied by a charge transfer across it, significantly affecting the electronic structure and transport properties in LuSb in the ultra-thin limit.